Henry CountyIn Henry County and eastward the favored

 parallels the Historic National Road.
 The local

-not-for-profit Healthy
+not-for-profit Healthy Communities of Henry

-Communities of Henry County has acquired about
+County has acquired about 10 miles of this

-10 miles of this corridor, mostly between Knightstown
+corridor, mostly between Knightstown and Lewisville,

-NRHT.
-This process was helped by receipt of a
+process was helped by receipt of a $450,000

-$450,000 Transportation Enhancement grant in 2004 and
+Transportation Enhancement grant in 2004 and a fast

-2009.
-In collaboration with DNR, Healthy
+collaboration with DNR, Healthy Communities has

-between Knightstown and Lewisville. ![]() Open Trail 7.8 miles of trail are now open in two sections between Knightstown and Lewisville.
+Knightstown and Lewisville.
+Open Trail 7.8 miles of trail are now open in two sections between Knightstown and Lewisville.
 Trail users can access the two open trail sections from developed parking areas.
 In Raysville, just east of Knightstown, parking is available where the trail crosses West Street.
 4 miles of crushed stone and natural surface trail extends east from the Big Blue River through Raysville, Ogden, and a scenic, densely forested region, ending at SR 3 in Dunreith.
 In Lewisville, parking is available at Williams Street, just east of the treatment plant.
-3.8 miles of crushed stone and natural surface trail extends west from Lewisville to west of CR 125 W. Future Plans Healthy
+3.8 miles of crushed stone and natural surface trail extends west from Lewisville to west of CR 125 W. Future Plans Healthy Communities of Henry

-Communities of Henry County is continuing to
+County is continuing to acquire additional

-acquire additional corridor to complete this 10-mile
+corridor to complete this 10-mile section of trail

-for extension east and west to the county lines.
-Features on or near the Trail
+section and for extension east and west to the county

 |